 William Reekie Horsburgh, one of ten brothers and sisters, had his beginings in the parish of Carnbee where he was born to James Horsburgh and Janet Denholm in 1839 - his mother being a descendant of Sutties, Steadmans and Chapmans from St. Monance.
 There is more mystery surrounding his father's origins.
 Certainly William's middle name came from his grandmother Agnes Reekie, who brought up his father, James, in Arncroach.
 James was born illegitimately in 1806, inheriting his reputed father's name with the only other clue being that this James Horsburgh had the occupation of shipwright.
+In fact, this shipwright can be found - he later married Mary Watson and his children became the other major branch of Dundee Horsburghs.

 William's father was an agricultural labourer of Arncroach, but also became beadle there and worked as a tailor towards the end of his life.
 Of William's siblings, most stayed locally and remained in farming and other outdoor labourings.
 One, David, became a shoemaker and moved his family to Edinburgh.
 One of his descendants, John James Horsburgh, became a professional footballer for Oldham Athletic in the early 1960s.
 The youngest child, Robert (1855), had two sons who took the Horsburgh name to New Zealand - one before and one after the Great War, whilst older daughter Jenny went to Australia.